nathaneltitane/dextop/README.md

 **User information and distribution preferences are captured throughout the setup process to set up the container's user profile, home directory and other parameters.**

-Most of the setup process is fully automated and should run its course until the container is ready for you to use.
+Most of the setup process is fully automated and should run its course until the container is ready for the user to use.

-Dextop automatically detects and processes any external media mounts, adds them to your container and labels them in your file browser's [bookmarks file](https://www.freedesktop.org/wiki/Specifications/desktop-bookmark-spec/).
+Dextop automatically detects and processes any external media mounts, adds them to the working container and labels them adequately in the file browser's [bookmarks file](https://www.freedesktop.org/wiki/Specifications/desktop-bookmark-spec/).

 **User input is still required to give Termux storage and installation access permissions when required and this can only be done through user interaction.**